Best of the Letters from 2012

 I was in PCG for 19 years, having left WCG in 1989.
 I miss it and the people.
 But there's no going back, life goes forward.
 Your site was very, very helpful to me in my transition out.
 I'm very grateful to you for that.
 God bless you. --Ex-PCG member

 June 7, 2012

 My sibling recently graduated from HWAC [Herbert W. Armstrong College] in Edmond, OK and I had the occasion to attend the ceremony.
 I have never felt more out of place or uncomfortable in my whole life as I was being among this gathering of cult members.
 I also got to see Wayne Turgeon and his wife in the room.
-These people remind me of the characters portrayed in the film "The Stepford Wives."
-Their ideology and belief system is so rigid it's scary.
+These people remind me of the characters portrayed in the film: "The Stepford Wives." [busy, perfect, submissive and smiling] Their ideology and belief system is so rigid it's scary.
 My child who is a former member (and is so glad he escaped) was grilled about why he left, and he set Turgeon straight!
 I personally was treated like an invader to their closed society.
 I just wish that my sibling would see the light and escape.
 Thank you for setting up this website and for continuing the good work you are doing.
 God Bless. --Impacted by PCG

 July 16, 2012

 If those who have family in PCG are having any concerns about anything members are being told about certain dates; e.g., "fleeing" anytime soon or anything that could be scaring you right now, there is nothing going on like that.
 Personally, I don't think there ever will be.
 Life will just go on.
 All those years with Herbert Armstrong and never once, even though he did "set" dates, never was there a time where anybody got "the call" saying, "Let's go!" --Anonymous

 July 20, 2012